ChristopherTopalian/TopalianGameEngineDataNavigator/README.md

+UPDATE IN PROGRESS
+UPDATE IN PROGRESS
+UPDATE IN PROGRESS

 # TopalianGameEngineDataNavigator
 Turn Spreadsheets into Video Game Worlds that we explore!
 Make video game websites easily with 100% pure vanilla Javascript!
 No libraries used, No Canvass used.
 Automatic Timeline Generation using pure Javascript!
 We Navigate the Data using a VIDEO GAME PLAYER.
 Video of the script https://www.youtube.com/watch?v=rTqabnGT1t8 and here is the script in action https://collegeofscripting.weebly.com/